 Responsive display ads have been around for a while now.
 These ads can resize themselves automatically according to the space available and are, therefore, significantly popular among advertisers.

-Gauging the demand for responsive ads, Google recently launched responsive display ads (RDA) to replace the need to create responsive ads manually.
+Gauging the demand for responsive ads, Google in 2016 launched responsive display ads (RDA) to replace the need to create responsive ads manually.

 What Are Responsive Display Ads?